Last Update on April 29, 2014 // Written by Hank No Comments

 You could also blame some women for this surge in self-confidence issues.
 They spend all of their time worrying about how they look and they pick at almost everything.
 And as much as men have less to consider, we still share issues in common such as weight and size.
 It would be no surprise if the effects of women's lack of confidence rubbed off on the men especially when you are younger.

 The lack of confidence in men when it comes to women could also stem from the sexual health issues that are commonly faced by the average man.
-Take an example of unhappy marriages; they could be attributed to a man's inability to produce children due to poor sperm count.
+Take the example of unhappy marriages; they could be attributed to a man's inability to produce children due to poor sperm count.
 They may opt for supplements and often question themselves, does xplozion work?
 Are there any other treatment methods?
-The sheer desperation faced could be further increased if he the man feels like the woman might decide to leave him.
+The sheer desperation faced could be further increased if the man feels like the woman might decide to leave him.

-Sexual problems may have also be increasing in severity due to a steady decline in the testosterone levels, which has shown to decline by 1% yearly, according to studies.
+Anyway, sexual problems may have also be increasing in severity due to a steady decline in testosterone levels, which has shown to decline by 1% yearly, according to studies.
 Similarly, the issue of Psychogenic Erectile Dysfunction has gained traction in the past decade due to poor mental health in men and harmful daily habits among other reasons.
 And this poor state of mind could be due to an accumulation of memories with events, and traumas that have altered and affected their perception of themselves.

 Get At Me: